hutchgrant/react-boilerplate/docs/k8s-react-boilerplate-install-guide.md

 If you see any error related to mongo, double check you've installed and configured the Mongo admin accounts correctly.
 Anything about Google OAuth make sure you've configured the Google+ API correctly, see [Configure Environment](#Configure-Environment) above.

 Congratulations you successfully installed react boilerplate.
 But hold on, how do you view it?
-You'll need to forward your domain to an external nginx proxy that connects to an internal nginx ingress on your kubernetes cluster(guide coming soon).
+You'll need to forward your domain to an external nginx proxy that connects to an internal nginx ingress on your kubernetes cluster(see [nginx-proxy-and-ingress guide](https://github.com/hutchgrant/react-boilerplate/blob/master/docs/k8s-nginx-ingress-guide.md)).
 Also you may wish to use Google's built in LoadBalancer instead.
-The former way is cheaper but still needs an internal load balancer to scale and lacks features that Google's built in LoadBalancer has.
+The former method is cheaper but still needs an internal load balancer to scale and lacks features that Google's built in LoadBalancer has.